grahamfalconer/CV/README.md

 <h3> Scientrix (Work experience) </h3>

 *Work Experience*
-- Gained client facing experience
+> - Gained client facing experience
-- Worked in a consultant environment with large firms and retailers
+> - Worked in a consultant environment with large firms and retailers
-- Learned about business tools for productivity
+> - Learned about business tools for productivity
-- Coding, was encouraged to learn some basic programming principles by developers within the company as I discovered a passion for it.
+> - Coding, was encouraged to learn some basic programming principles by developers within the company as I discovered a passion for it.

-<h3> Minutz Management (Work experience) </h3>

-*Work Experience*
-- Got to work side by side with developers in preparing a product for our client
-- Created presentations for clients

 <br />